 For this easy balsamic salmon you simply sear the salmon with a balsamic glaze.
 It’s so tasty and takes less than 20 minutes to whip up.

-Despite the fact that I love seafood, I don’t have many seafood recipes posted on here on EBF.
+Despite the fact that we make salmon nearly every week, I realized that I haven’t shared a ton of our salmon recipes here on EBF.
 I’ve decided it’s time for that to change!
-To kick things off I’m sharing a healthy and super easy balsamic salmon recipe.
+To kick things off I’m sharing a healthy and super easy balsamic glazed salmon recipe.

 Not only is this balsamic salmon easy to make and healthy, but it’s super flavorful, especially considering there’s only six ingredients involved, all of which you probably have in your kitchen right now.
 It doesn’t get much better than that!!